aws/aws-sam-cli/designs/sam_publish_app_cmd.rst

   https://console.aws.amazon.com/serverlessrepo/home?region=<region>#/published-applications/<arn>

-Create new version of an existing SAR application Modify the existing template, change SemanticVersion to 0.0.2, and run ``sam publish app -t ./packaged.yaml`` again.
+Create new version of an existing SAR application Modify the existing template, change SemanticVersion to 0.0.2, and run ``sam publish -t ./packaged.yaml`` again.
   SAM CLI prints application metadata updated message, values of updated metadata and link to the console details page.

-  >>> sam publish app -t ./packaged.yaml
+  >>> sam publish -t ./packaged.yaml
   Publish Succeeded
   The following metadata of application <id> has been updated:
   {